msorins/EPFL_IntelligentAgents/README.md

 [ ] Write report

-[ ] Rabbit / Grass distribution when there are no

 ## Assumptions

 The initial energy levels for each rabbit is a random integer between [levelMin, levelMax].